parallelchain-io/hotstuff_rs/README.md

 HotStuff-rs is a Rust Programming Language implementation of the HotStuff consensus protocol.
 It offers:
 1. Guaranteed Safety and Liveness in the face of up to 1/3rd of Voting Power being Byzantine at any given moment,
 2. A small API (`Executor`) for plugging in state machine-based applications like blockchains, and
-3. Well-documented, 'obviously correct' source code.
+3. Well-documented, 'obviously correct' source code, designed for easy analysis and extension.

 ## 1. Reading this document
 1. If you just want to *use* HotStuff-rs in your application: read Sections 2 and 3.5.